 F-1/J-1 visa students must be continuously enrolled full time during fall and spring semesters until the completion of their programs of study.
 If F-1/J-1 visa students interrupt their studies, their I-20/DS-2019 form will become invalid and they will not be eligible to remain in the United States in F-1/J-1 status.

-F-1/J-1 students must contact ISS immediately before they interrupt their studies for any of the following reasons:
+F-1/J-1 students must contact International Student Services immediately before they interrupt their studies for any of the following reasons: